isomerpages/ogp/_products/redeemsg.md

 Previously, tracking of redemptions was a time consuming process that included logging records on paper and counting and keying in records into a digital system.
 With RedeemSG, agencies can easily track the redemption of goods and vouchers.

-#### Approach
+#### Solution
+RedeemSG allows agencies to track the redemption of goods and vouchers easily.

-* Admin portal allows agencies and non-profit organizations to see statistics and redemption status and download reports.
-No more manual tracking.
+* Admin portal allows agencies and non-profit organizations to see statistics and redemption status and download reports digitally
-* Mobile app allows staff and volunteers to log redemptions via scanning a person’s NRIC or voucher.
+* Mobile app allows staff and volunteers to log redemptions conveniently via NRIC or voucher scanning
 * API allows merchants to integrate and update redemption for government and non-profit programmes
-* System also digitises vouchers that are sent to recipients via SMS and open up in a web link.
-No need for an app or smart phone to receive a voucher.
-Also allows agencies to avoid printing costs.

 #### Impact

-* More than 11 million redemptions across 7 national campaigns, including nation-wide mask distribution and SG Together pack distribution, NDP e-tickets and Buka Puasa meal distribution
+* > 20 million redemptions since April 2020  across 9 national campaigns, including nation-wide mask and SG Together pack distribution
-* Used by >14K volunteers, connected with >1K vending machines for the mask distribution exercise
+*  > 14 thousand volunteers using the app
+* > 1.1 thousand vending machines integrated

 #### Team